LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 | 20 | 4d10 + (Essence Expended * max(\[CON\], 1)) | 5 - 41 | 6 - 42 | 7 - 43 |

 ## Level 3 - Hydro Jet (min 2 Essence)
 The Genasi can shoot a concentrated jet of water as a ranged attack.
-This can be used to deal damage to enemies or to push them away, creating some crowd control.
+This attack deals damage and pui

 General Formula:
 Force Damage = Ed6+\[PROF\]